National French Toast Day timeline

 The best way to appreciate National French Toast Day is to make some for yourself.
 Gather the family in the kitchen and create your favorite recipes together!

 Learn the history

-Culinary and gastronomical history is filled with fascinating tales of discovery and trial and error.
-Since French toast has such a long, illustrious history, you're bound to stumble upon some interesting tales.
+Culinary history is filled with fascinating tales of trial and error.
+Since French toast has such a long, illustrious history, you're bound to stumble upon some interesting stories.

 It's sometimes easy to forget those less fortunate than us.
 On a day like National French Toast Day, which is a celebration of food, take some time to volunteer at a food drive or a homeless shelter.

 5 Things We Didn't Know About French Toast

 French toast is also known as eggy bread, German toast, poor knights, and torrija.